The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

-Recall that $\Delta$ has an associated complete toric surface $X_\Delta$ whose geometry reflects the geometry of $\Delta$.
-One way to define $X_\Delta$ is as the closure of the image of the map

-where $\Delta_M =\{v_1,\dots,v_{n+g}\}$.
-In particular, $X_\Delta$ contains naturally with a dense copy of the complex torus $(\CC^*)^2$ whose action extends to all of $X_\Delta$.
-There is one torus orbit for each face of $\Delta$ (including $\Delta$ itself).
-More explicitly, $X_\Delta$ consits of an open dense invariant two-torus isomorphic to $(\CC^*)^2$ plus, for each side $\Gamma_i$, there is a corresponding line $L_i$ in $X_\Delta$ invariant under the action of the torus and such that $L_i$ and $L_j$ intersect if and only if $i=j\pm 1$ (with indices considered modulo $m$).
-These lines are called the \emph{axes} of $X_\Delta$.
+Given a lattice polygon $\Delta$ there is an associated projective toric surface $X_\Delta$ whose geometry reflects the combinatorics of $\Delta$.
+It contains a dense copy of the torus $(\CC^*)^2$ where coordinate-wise multiplication extends to an action on all of $X_\Delta$.
+For each edge $\Gamma_i$ of $\Delta$, there is a corresponding irreducible divisor $L_i$ in $X_\Delta$ which is invariant under the action of the torus.
+We call these divisors the \emph{axes} of $X_\Delta$.
+Two axes intersect in a point if and only if they correspond to consecutive edges of $\Delta$.
+We denote the real part of $X_\Delta$ as $\RR X_\Delta$.